rdwinter2/standards/Naming.md

           with client cookies.
 F60 comes from "Cookie".
 Example cookie name would be "_f60_session"

+    F64 - Prefix for orders.
+Comes from "Flow CHeckout"

     F17 - Prefix for all one time payment card nonces.
 Comes from "Flow Nonce" (FN)